valid-, val-, vale-, -vail, -valent, -valence

 It is stated that Catullus used this expression in closing a poem on the death of his brother: Atque in perpetuum, frater, ave atque vale. or "And forever, brother, hail and farewell!"

-2. The degree to which a drug administered is distributed throughout the body and thus available for action at the desired receptor sites.
+2. The degree to which a drug is in place throughout the body and is ready for action at the desired receptor sites: "After receiving an injection, the doctor advised the patient to rest while she monitored the bioavailability of the medication."

-3. The extent to which a nutrient or medication can be used by the body.
+3. The extent to which a nutrient or medication can be used by a person: "In order to adjust the medications properly, the doctor monitored the bioavailability of the medication that was prescribed for the patient."